 Next on your list of stops should be the Royal Alberta Museum, a must-see for historic enthusiasts.
 Discover the treasures of Alberta’s cultural and geological past with the museum’s three permanent exhibits showcasing everything from pictographs to prehistoric plant-eaters.
 The Syncrude Gallery of Aboriginal Culture is one of the largest explorations of First People’s history on the continent, with stories spanning 11,000 years and more than 3,000 artifacts.
-And there are plenty of programs for the kids, including the interactive Field Station that gives visitors the opportunity to fill the shoes of a scientist.

 [NOTE: The Royal Alberta Museum is currently closed while they pack and move to their new downtown location, slated to open in 2018.]

 You can take a ride across the same 100-year-old bridge that ‘Wop’ flew under in a beautifully refurbished streetcar dating back to the early 1900s.
-Each streetcar in the Edmonton Radial Rail Society's fleet has its own unique history, and are all refurbished from different parts of the world, with names like Osaka #247 or the ex-Melbourne tram #930.
-Get off at any stop you want, and keep returning until you've ridden them all!
+Each streetcar in the Edmonton Radial Rail Society's fleet has its own unique history and are all refurbished from different parts of the world, with names like Osaka #247 or the ex-Melbourne tram #930.
+Get off at any stop you want and keep returning until you've ridden them all!
 The High Level Bridge Streetcar takes you right from the Alberta Legislature in downtown Edmonton over to one of Edmonton’s most historic neighborhoods, Old Strathcona.

 The funny thing about history is we rely on stories passed down from those who are no longer with us... or maybe they are?
 Take an Edmonton Ghost Tour and explore your supernatural side.
-Be sure to keep your eye out for otherworldly sightings—there are more than a few stories about spirits that have been haunting Edmonton neighbourhoods!
+Be sure to keep your eye out for otherworldly sightings—there are more than a few stories about spirits that have been haunting Edmonton's neighbourhoods!